1923 FA Cup final: Number of spectators

 The total number of people in attendance is not known; the official attendance (those who paid for a ticket) was 126,047, but estimates of the actual number of fans in attendance range from 150,000 to the official Police estimate of just under 300,000, with other estimates putting it higher than 300,000.
-The 126,047 official attendance at Wembley is below the 173,850 official attendance of the Brazil v Uruguay World Cup match at the Maracana Stadium in Rio de Janeiro, Brazil in 1950.
+The 126,047 official attendance at Wembley is below the 173,850 official attendance of the Brazil v Uruguay World Cup match at the Maracanã Stadium in Rio de Janeiro, Brazil in 1950.
 The official attendance statistic for the game in Rio is the official world record.
-Some of the unofficial estimates for the Wembley match are higher than even the unofficial estimates for the game at the Maracana, which range up to 210,000.
+Some of the unofficial estimates for the Wembley match are higher than even the unofficial estimates for the game at the Maracanã, which range up to 210,000.

 The match was the first event of any kind to take place at Wembley Stadium, which had not been due to open until 1924 but was completed ahead of schedule.
 After sub-capacity crowds had attended the first three finals after the First World War at Stamford Bridge, The Football Association (The FA) was unconvinced that the match could fill the large capacity of the new stadium and undertook a major advertising campaign, for fans to attend.
 Despite these fears, the new national stadium, which had been advertised as the greatest venue of its kind and had an unprecedented capacity of 125,000, proved to be a great lure and drew a large number of casual observers.
 The fact that a London-based team was competing meant that many football fans from all parts of the city chose to attend.
 The morning newspapers on the day of the match reported that around 5,000 fans were travelling from Bolton and that they were expected to be joined by "at least 115,000 enthusiasts from London and other parts of the country".
 The easy accessibility of the stadium by public transport and the fine weather were also factors which contributed to the enormous crowd.